Fire, Fish, and Fellowship: The People Behind Iron Catch

 Salt air, open water, and the hunt for fresh fish off Folly Beach.

-Iron Catch is built on three crafts — understanding water, working with fire, and respecting food — embodied by people who live this life every day.
+Iron Catch is built on three crafts: understanding water, working with fire, and respecting food, embodied by people who live this life every day.

 At the heart of this film are individuals who aren’t performing a lifestyle.
+They’re practicing one.

 Captain Ben Powers with rod in hand, explaining to the team why the salt marsh isn’t just productive — it’s essential.

 Captain Ben Powers grew up on Folly Beach and has spent his life fishing these marshes.
 He explains why the salt marsh isn’t just productive — it’s essential.
-Often called the liver of the ocean, it filters water, feeds bait, and supports nearly everything offshore.
-His approach is deliberate:
+Often called the “liver of the ocean,” it filters water, feeds bait, and supports nearly everything offshore.

 • Read the tide